Azure/Microsoft-Defender-for-Cloud/Labs/Modules/Module-3-ASC-Security-Policy.md

 ### Exercise 2: Explore Azure Policy
 1. On Azure Portal, navigate to **Azure Policy blade**.
 You can use the search box on the upper part for Policy or navigate to: https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyMenuBlade
 2. From the left navigation pane, under the **Authoring** section, click on **Definitions** to explore the built-in policy definitions and initiatives.
-3. From the top menu, use the filter button and set Category as **Microsoft Defender for Cloud** and Definitions Type as Initiative
+3. From the top menu, use the filter button and set Category as **Security Center** and Definitions Type as Initiative
-4. You can now see two built-in initiatives used by Microsoft Defender for Cloud.
+4. You can now see few built-in initiatives used by Microsoft Defender for Cloud.
 ![Modifying Microsoft Defender for Cloud default policy assignment](../Images/lab3pl2.gif?raw=true)
 5. Notice the number of policies included in each initiative (policies column)
 6. Initiatives are assigned to your subscription automatically.
 To see current assignments, click on **Assignment** from the left navigation pane.
 Policy initiatives have a different name for the assignment, for example: